JeremyJeanson/MyBlog.netcore/README.md

 To split a post in two part, you have to edit the HTML of the post.
 First part should be inside `<summary></summary>`.
 The second part should be behind the `</summary>`.

 Easy no?

+## 5. Use a database from MyBlog.net (framework version) to MyBlog.net core
+Prior to migrate, take time to backup your database.

+MyBlog.net core use EF core for migration.
+The first migration include SQL to permit to switch from the .net framework app to the .net core.
+You have nothing to do.

+You have only to update your app.

+> You only have to take care to the migration process if you forked the project, and if you have made some change to the EF 6 DataContext and Models.

 # Contribute
 Contributions are open.
 Juste send your ideas or Pull Request ;)